 designed for 8 types of investors with very different circumstances and goals.

-After you accept the personalized portfolio we have designed for you, we'll send you over to our partners at Interactive Brokers with everything you need to open and fund your Foolish Separately Managed Account…
+After you accept the Personal Portfolio we have designed for you, we'll send you over to our partners at Interactive Brokers with everything you need to open and fund your account…

 And once you have, we'll begin taking care of the "heavy lifting" that goes along with running a portfolio — including all the buying, selling, and rebalancing — so that you can spend your time doing the things that matter the most to you…